Western Sydney Airport: Criticism

 The location of the airport has been criticised over the lack of public transport options and the distance to the Sydney CBD with some comparisons to the former Montréal–Mirabel International Airport in Montreal, Canada.
-It is projected by WSA Co according to the 2025-2045 Preliminary Draft Master Plan, that the majority of passengers are projected to travel to and from the airport using private vehicles.
+It is projected by WSA Co according to the 2025–2045 Preliminary Draft Master Plan that the majority of passengers are projected to travel to and from the airport using private vehicles.

-Western Sydney Airport has also been criticised for the lack of confirmed agreements with airlines pre-opening and lack of facilities around the airport and at the projected Bradfield City Centre.
+Western Sydney Airport has also been criticised for the lack of confirmed agreements with airlines pre-opening.